dharmax/am-i-allowed/README.md

 user specifically).
 * **Visitor** - an actor with no id.
 Normally, it denotes a user which is not logged in.
 As it is with User, you can have default permissions and specific roles for that kind of actors.
+* **Group Specific Permissions** - are permissions defined on an entity per specific actor groups

 ## How to use